Ideas + Advice

 You may notice that lack of color in our home.
 I prefer to stick with a neutral color palette, especially when it comes to furniture, curtains, and rugs.
 I always recommend sticking with neutral colors when buying these items because they tend to be the most expensive.
 Color can easily be introduced and even swapped out seasonally with throw pillows, candles, books, flowers, and other inexpensive decorative pieces.

 A neutral color palette helps to make our home feel cohesive since it is open to other areas.
-I love neutral colors and texture over color in a small space because it’s less distracting and allows our living space to blend into our dining and kitchen area.
+I love neutral colors and texture over color in a simple living room floor plan because it’s less distracting and allows our floor plan to blend into our dining and kitchen area.
 I feel like I have more freedom working with texture and a neutral color palette because I can layer and decorate more easily.

 We happen to live in a unique area of San Diego and I wanted to bring some of the history of our neighborhood into our home.
 Our neighborhood is on the grounds of the former Naval Training Center boot camp which is now known as Liberty Station.
 I tracked down an old photo of the area from 1929 and had it framed.
 I also had a black and white photo of my husband on his first ship, the USS Tripoli, that I framed.